Create and Update the ML/TF Risk Profiles of Your Customers

-According to FATF guidance, published on October 2014, “RBA to AML/CFT means that countries, competent authorities and financial institutions are expected to identify, assess and understand the ML/TF risks to which they are exposed and take AML/CFT measures commensurate to those risks in order to mitigate them effectively.”
+According to the FATF Guidance published on October 2014, “RBA to AML/CFT means that countries, competent authorities and financial institutions are expected to identify, assess and understand the ML/TF risks to which they are exposed and take AML/CFT measures commensurate to those risks in order to mitigate them effectively.”

 In the FATF recommendations, it has been clearly highlighted that there is no universally agreed and accepted methodology to prescribe the nature and extent of a risk-based approach, leaving the financial institution to decide on the methodology they want to use based on the analysis of the risk and the risk management framework.
 This provides a financial institution with a degree of autonomy to customise their approach to suit their offering, yet at the same time forces a certain level of understanding to be met before compliance can be achieved.